 Ultrasound services (by the vascular department) that evaluate conditions within the peripheral vascular system

 These tests allow you cardiologist to detect and monitor any heart conditions you may have.
 Through detection and monitoring, your cardiologist can determine the treatment plan that is most effective for you.

-If you think you are in need of cardiac care or have any further questions about the services provided at the Lexington Clinic Heart Stations, please call (859) 258-5300 or (859) 258-4691, or visit LexingtonClinic.com/heart.
+If you think you are in need of cardiac care or have any further questions about the services provided at the Lexington Clinic Heart Station, please call (859) 258-5518, or visit LexingtonClinic.com/heart.

-Lexington Clinic has two heart station locations at Lexington Clinic East and Lexington Clinic South Broadway.
-Each of these locations perform diagnostic services, as ordered by a physician, to aid in diagnosis, monitoring and tracking of certain cardiac conditions including coronary artery disease, valvular heart disease, cardiac dysrhthmias and peripheral vascular disorders.
+Lexington Clinic's heart station is located at Lexington Clinic East and performs diagnostic services, as ordered by a physician, to aid in diagnosis, monitoring and tracking of certain cardiac conditions including coronary artery disease, valvular heart disease, cardiac dysrhthmias and peripheral vascular disorders.